mcnemesis/cli_tttt/html/README.md

 ### TEA on the WEB --- the PLANNED ARCHITECTURE

-The planned architecture for how this is to proceed is as laid out in the schematic [here](specification/WEB TEA ARCHITECTURE.pdf) or as in the associated paper:
+The planned architecture for how this is to proceed is as laid out in the System Architecture schematic in the [html/](html/specification/) path or as in the associated paper:

 ```bibtex